-- C.2.2.1 The policies of this section build on the principles of economic development outlined in the Growth Plan for Northern Ontario and the Provincial Planning Statement. - C.2.2.2 The Municipality recognizes the importance of a healthy local economy.
+- C.2.2.1 The policies of this section build on the principles of economic development outlined in the Growth Plan for Northern Ontario and the Provincial Policy Statement. - C.2.2.2 The Municipality recognizes the importance of a healthy local economy.
 The health of natural resources, lakes and natural heritage features is the foundation of the local economy.
 The utilization of natural resources, cottage development, seasonal residents, tourism development, access to technology and the public travelling along Highway 11 all contribute to the local economy. - C.2.2.3 Commercial uses will be encouraged to develop and expand to provide for the needs of the year round residents, seasonal residents and tourists.
-Every effort will be made to increase economic activity in the tourism sector and to encourage year-round tourism opportunities. - C.2.2.4 The existing commercial structure will be strengthened.
+Every effort will be made to increase economic activity in the tourism sector. - C.2.2.4 The existing commercial structure will be strengthened.
 The Temagami Settlement Area shall continue to be the central location of retail and service commercial uses for the general population and travelling public.
 The urban commercial core will be pedestrian friendly, and its visual identity will be strengthened. - C.2.2.5 All commercial uses are permitted in the Temagami Settlement Area.
 Home occupations, home industries and tourism services may be established in Temagami North, the Lake Temagami Neighbourhood and the Rural Neighbourhood, subject to the policies of this Plan.
-New industrial development is generally focused to strategic areas in the Temagami Settlement Area to limit impacts on the natural environment and to reduce land use incompatibility. - C.2.2.6 The Municipality shall foster a favourable climate for sustainable economic development and shall promote the Municipality as a desirable location for new business investment by: - Expediting planning approvals that conform with the policies of this Plan:
+New industrial development is generally focused to strategic areas in the Temagami Settlement Area to limit impacts on the natural environment and to reduce land use incompatibility. - C.2.2.6 The Municipality shall foster a favourable climate for sustainable economic development and shall promote the Municipality as a desirable location for new business investment by: - Expediting planning approvals that conform with the policies of this Plan: - Continuing support for various economic development initiatives which could include the establishment of an Economic Development Corporation; - Pursuing opportunities to partner with private sector investors to create year-round jobs in the Municipality and improve the experience for residents and tourists alike, when warranted, and financially feasible;

-- Continuing support for various economic development initiatives which could include the establishment of an Economic Development Corporation; - Pursuing opportunities to partner with private sector investors to create year-round jobs in the Municipality and improve the experience for residents and tourists alike, when warranted, and financially feasible; - Pursuing opportunities afforded by the government and corporate agencies, from time to time; - Providing and maintaining adequate municipal infrastructure and public services to service and support community based economic development; - Maintaining a supply of serviced, serviceable and unserviced land to meet commercial and industrial needs; - Identifying areas for specific types of development that are key to the economic base of the community.
-These include lands for future development, tourist facilities, commercial growth and industrial development; and, - Initiating and/or facilitating programs for commercial core and industrial area revitalization. - C.2.2.7 The Municipality will, where appropriate, facilitate the acquisition and development of Crown Land and resources where it may be utilized for economic development purposes in an environmentally sound manner. - C.2.2.8 Most of the natural resources found in the Municipality of Temagami are held and governed by the Ministry of Natural Resources on behalf of the Province of Ontario.
-The Municipality encourages the development of partnerships with the Ministry of Natural Resources regarding initiatives to develop, use or manage Crown Land Resources consistent with the Official Plan and with deference to both the Tenets of Temagami and the Skyline Reserve. - C.2.2.9 The Municipality shall encourage tourism related development and redevelopment that demonstrates sustainable economic. environmental practices in all areas of the Municipality, while ensuring that protection of the character of the shoreline areas are key considerations when reviewing applications to establish new tourist commercial uses or expanding tourist commercial uses. - C.2.2.10 The Municipality should look for opportunities for a diversified economic base and encourage investment in the Municipality's tourism and recreation industries supporting marketing efforts in order to continue attracting visitors to the Municipality.
+- Pursuing opportunities afforded by the government and corporate agencies, from time to time; - Providing and maintaining adequate municipal infrastructure and public services to service and support community based economic development; - Maintaining a supply of serviced, serviceable and unserviced land to meet commercial and industrial needs; - Identifying areas for specific types of development that are key to the economic base of the community.
+These include lands for future development, tourist facilities, commercial growth and industrial development; and, - Initiating and/or facilitating programs for commercial core and industrial area revitalization. - C.2.2.7 The Municipality will, where appropriate, facilitate the acquisition and development of Crown Land and resources where it may be utilized for economic development purposes in an environmentally sound manner. - C.2.2.8 Most of the natural resources found in the Municipality of Temagami are held and governed by the Ministry of Northern Development, Mines, Natural Resources and Forestry and Forestry on behalf of the Province of Ontario.
+The Municipality encourages the development of partnerships with the Ministry of Northern Development, Mines, Natural Resources and Forestry and Forestry regarding initiatives to develop, use, or manage Crown Land resources.